masashitsubaki/QuantumDeepField_molecule/README.md

 ## Train a QDF model with your dataset

-If you prepare your dataset using the same format as the above QM9 dataset, you can train a QDF model with your dataset and others (e.g., the Alchemy [4]) by running the two shell scripts (i.e., preprocess.sh and train.sh).
+If you prepare your dataset using the same format as the above QM9 dataset, you can train a QDF model with your dataset and others. by running the two shell scripts (i.e., preprocess.sh and train.sh).
 In the dataset directory, we divide the dataset into the training, validation, and test sets;